 - Work in your chosen field as early as your first year.
 Students often conduct research or work in multimedia teams producing content at sites across the globe.

 Applicants should be academically talented high school seniors who plan to major in Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, Media Analytics or Sport Management.
 Students should have a GPA of at least 3.8 and a combined evidence-based reading and writing and math SAT score of 1300 or an ACT score of 30.
 Selection is based on high school academic performance, extracurricular involvement. and communications experience.
 Students invited for an on-campus visit must also compose an essay and participate in a faculty interview.

 Thirty Communications Fellows will be selected to receive scholarships valued at $5,500 and are renewable annually as long as the student remains a Fellow in good standing.
 This is in addition to any Presidential Scholarship received.

 This final project may include original research, investigation of a media or communications topic, or a performance presentation in your area of interest.

 Global Study Grant

-All 30 Communications Fellows receive a $1,000 grant to a university-approved study abroad or Study USA experience.
+All 30 Communications Fellows receive a one-time $1,000 Global Study grant to a university-approved study abroad or Study USA experience.

 Special Learning Opportunities